Truganina Explosives Reserve (Altona)

 Opening Hours:

-It is open to the public on the first Sunday of most months by tour only.
+Tours run between 1pm - 4pm on the first Sunday of every month from February - December.
+It is open to the public by tour only.
 Bookings are not necessary, however see the events calendar for dates and times.

 To become involved with the Truganina Explosives Reserve Preservation Society (TERPS) contact Hobsons Bay Council on 9932 1000 or email ranger@hobsonsbay.vic.gov.au for further information.